pradeep3sep/interviewquestion/README.md

 - when we needed the needed the redux, - above 4 + 1
 - feature of react 18 - 4
 - Different ways to manage state - 5
+- How to pass a component from parent to child - 3
 - what is custom hook, and its conditions(4) and example
 - why not to use setCount(count++) instead use setCount(prev => prev + 1);
 - useRef vs useState